GuideMay 6, 2026 · 4 min read readBy MyOBDCode Editorial

 Every vehicle has a unique 17-character VIN that works like a fingerprint — encoding the manufacturer, country of origin, year, engine, and serial number.
 Here's what it is and why it matters.

 A Vehicle Identification Number (VIN) is a unique 17-character code assigned to every vehicle manufactured after 1981.
-Think of it as your car's fingerprint — no two vehicles in the world share the same VIN, and the number encodes a precise description of exactly what the vehicle is and where it came from.
+No two vehicles in the world share the same VIN.

 What the VIN tells you

-• Character 9 (Check digit): A mathematically calculated digit used to verify the VIN is not counterfeit.
+• Character 9 (Check digit): Mathematically calculated to verify the VIN is not counterfeit.

 • Characters 12–17 (Serial number): Sequential production number making the VIN globally unique.